 Immigration Psychological Evaluations

-Now providing psychological evaluations for immigrants seeking legal citizenship in the United States.
-My evaluations are comprehensive and well-written, in order to best support your case and your journey towards citizenship.
-Evaluations entail two meetings between 1-1.5 hours in length, followed by a 10-12 page document detailing the evidence supporting your case.
+I am now providing psychological evaluations for immigrants seeking legal citizenship in the United States and their family members.
+My evaluations are comprehensive and well-written, in order to best support your case and your path towards citizenship.
 Interpreting services available upon request.
 I provide evaluations to clients located in California, Virginia, Washington DC, and Washington state.
+Contact me today to set up your evaluation!

 Different Cases I Support: